Heavy oil production: Tertiary recovery

 Tertiary recovery is commonly known as Enhanced Oil Recovery (EOR).
 It is the method of producing oil after the primary and secondary stages have extracted most of the oil in a reserve.
 Specifically, enhanced oil recovery is used to recover oil trapped in porous rocks and the heavy oil that is too viscous to flow.
 The three methods for tertiary recovery are: chemical enhanced recovery, thermal enhanced recovery, and miscible enhanced recovery.

 It involves both thermal and non-thermal methods.
 Non-thermal methods include the use of chemicals and microbes to loosen trapped heavy oil and carbon dioxide under pressure.
 However, thermal methods - mainly steam injection - are the most efficient way of reducing viscosity and mobilizing heavy oil.

 Steam injection

 Among the three main types of steam injection, steam flooding, for example, injects pressurized steam into the injector well where it heats up and forces the more mobile oil out.
 EOR techniques are expensive due to the required energy and materials.
 Therefore, the amount of heavy oil to be recovered from a reservoir depends on the economics.
-Because of this, ERO begins with analysis of the reservoir, rock formations, permeability, pore geometry and viscosity.
+Because of this, EOR begins with analysis of the reservoir, rock formations, permeability, pore geometry and viscosity.
 Including the heterogeneity of a reservoir, these factors influence the success of any recovery method.

 Overall efficiency is the product of the sweep efficiency and displacement efficiency.